alan-ppl/alan/README.md

 # alan_simplified

-To install, navigate to usual directory, and use,
+To install, clone repo, navigate to repo directory, and use,
 ```
 pip install -e .
 ```